Continuum-extrapolated NNLO Valence PDF of Pion at the Physical Point: DNN representation of Ioffe-time distribution .

 and $\mathcal{C}(\alpha, \mu^2z^2)$ is related to the Wilson coefficients $C_n(\mu^2 z^2)$ \cite{Radyushkin:2017cyf,Orginos:2017kos,Izubuchi:2018srq}.
 The explicit form of $\mathcal{C}(\alpha, \mu^2z^2)$ up to NNLO is given in Appendix \ref{app:DNNsetup}.
 Therefore, for the ratio scheme matrix element we could write

 where $\overline{\mathcal{C}}(\alpha, \mu^2z^2) = \mathcal{C}(\alpha, \mu^2z^2)/C_0^{\overline{\textup{MS}}}(\mu^2z^2)$ so that the integral (without the lattice correction $r(aP_z)^2$) in the numerator and denominator is the standard reduced Ioffe-time distribution~\cite{Radyushkin:2017cyf, Orginos:2017kos}.
 As mentioned in previous sections, the range in ($\alpha \lambda$) in the above equation depends on the largest $\lambda_\textup{max}=z_\textup{max}P_z^\textup{max}$ achieved from the lattice calculation, which therefore limits the information on the PDFs that the lattice data carries.
 One can either reconstruct the PDFs $q(y,\mu)$ by a certain model as we did in \sec{modelfit}, or one can directly extract the light-cone Ioffe-time distribution $Q(\lambda,\mu)$.
 In other words, $Q(\lambda,\mu)$ is the first-principles model-independent observable we can derive from the ratio scheme renormalized matrix elements.
 For this, however, we need to solve the inverse problem in \Eq{OPEtw2ITD}.
-So far the deep neural network (DNN) technique is probably the most flexible way to achieve this~\cite{leshno1993multilayer, kratsios2021universal}, which also has been proven effective in other physics inverse problems~\cite{Shi:2021qri,Wang:2021jou}.
+So far the deep neural network (DNN) technique is probably the most flexible way to achieve this~\cite{leshno1993multilayer, kratsios2021universal}, which has been used to parametrize the $x$-dependent PDFs from lattice~\cite{Karpie:2019eiq, DelDebbio:2020rgv} and also has been proven effective in other physics inverse problems~\cite{Shi:2021qri,Wang:2021jou}.

 In this work, we express the $Q(\lambda,\mu)$ by the DNN function $f_\textup{DNN}(\boldsymbol{\theta};\lambda)$,

 where $\boldsymbol{\theta}$ are the DNN parameters.
 The DNN function $f_\textup{DNN}(\boldsymbol{\theta};\lambda)$ is a multi-step iterative function, constructed layer by layer in composite fashion, to approximate a mapping between two functions in a smooth and unbiased manner.
 In each layer, the network first performs a linear transformation from the previous layer,